Skip to main content

 The project started with a workshop where people with ADHD shared their experiences with the disorder.
 The participants used highlighters to mirror the vibrant emotions of ADHD and painted a collective image of the disorder.
 With this as a base, I designed a publication where I share my experiences with the disorder, using the tagline 'Empathy Through Experience'.

-The publication has three different kinds of spreads engaging with the viewer in different ways—a photographic spread—situating where I experienced different symptoms, experiential spreads—involving different tactile elements such as pop up pages to engage the viewer and written spreads—cutting right to the heart of the content.
-Additionally, to reinforce the experiential aspect, I created an augmented reality experiences by animating spreads included as cards in the book.
-The choice of risograph printing was intentional, as it mimicked the vibrant hues characteristic of highlighter pens.
+The publication has three different kinds of spreads engaging with the viewer in different ways: (1) a photographic spread—situating where I experienced different symptoms, (2) experiential spreads—involving different tactile elements such as pop up pages to engage the viewer and (3) written spreads—cutting right to the heart of the content.
+Additionally, to reinforce the experiential aspect, I created an augmented reality experience by animating spreads included as cards in the book.
+The choice of risograph printing was intentional, as it mimicks the vibrant hues characteristic of highlighter pens.

 Result

 The publication engaged two different target audiences—those with ADHD and those without ADHD.
-For those with ADHD, it was a new form of representation and for those without ADHD, it allowed them to have a new level of understanding of what it's like to live with the disorder.
+For those with ADHD, it was a new form of representation and for those without ADHD, it offers them a new level of understanding for what it's like to live with the disorder.

-At the first public showing of my work, I was pleased to hear how my work had made people with ADHD feel truly represented.
+At the first public showing, I was pleased to hear how my work had made people with ADHD feel truly represented.
 It was not my expectation that I would create a school project with such a wide breadth of content, but now I'm excited to see how the project can further connect people with experiences which can engage the senses and encourage empathy.

-Thank you to workshop participants Linda Serrano, Ryan Kwan, Liv Diamond, Sage Oleander, Dan Dredger, Lyana Azneil, Alice Fei, Diana Tu, Caitlyn Loy, Ainsley Shields, Eden Luna Goldet, Teega Eisner Greif, Frida Escartin Martinez and some more who wish to remain anonymous.
+Thank you to workshop participants Linda Serrano, Ryan Kwan, Liv Diamond, Sage Oleander, Dan Dredger, Lyana Azneil, Alice Fei, Diana Tu, Caitlyn Loy, Ainsley Shields, Eden Luna Goldet, Teega Eisner Greif, Frida Escartin Martinez and others who wished to remain anonymous.

 Keep On!
 Creative